GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    positive values moving the reference point towards the anchor.
 E.g., **+o**\ 0.2c will move the reference point towards the anchor by 0.2 cm.

-With the reference point taken care of, it is time to selecting the anchor point.
+With the reference point taken care of, it is time to select the anchor point.
 While the reference point selection gives unlimited flexibility to pick any point inside or outside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
 Add **+j**\ *anchor* to indicate which justification